microsoft/multicluster-gitops/readme.md

   ```
   ./utils/add-tenant.sh yakuza https://github.com/yakuza/gitops-manifests dev
   ```
-  This will corresponding subfolders for each cluster in "tenants" folder.
+  This will create corresponding subfolders for each cluster in "tenants" folder.
 - Commit and push changes created by add-tenant.sh
 - Check that tenant's namespace for this environment (e.g dev-yakuza) is available on the environment clusters
   ```